OscarBackman92/Battleship_PP3_CI/README.md

 ## Installation

+To deploy the project, follow these steps:

 1. Clone the repository.
 2. Install the required dependencies using the following command:

     ```shell
     pip install -r requirements.txt
     ```

+3. Deploy the project using your preferred deployment method.
+For example, you can use a cloud platform like Heroku or AWS Elastic Beanstalk, or you can deploy it on your own server.

 ## Usage